lfr/lfr.github.io/special/_posts/2021-03-30-literally-infinite-money.md

 For all except one country the concept of infinite money is relative, as they can still run out of foreign currency, preventing them from buying resources they may not have internally.

 For the US however, the concept of infinite money is **absolute**.
-As the issuer of the world's reserve currency, it can never run out of it.
+As the issuer of the world's reserve currency, the US can never run out of it.

 This means that the US is not only the richest country on earth, it's infinitely so.
 It's playing the game in god mode if you will.